HarukiMoriarty/madkv/report/proj2.md

 ### 1.1 Storage Layer Design Walkthrough

 Our system introduces two new components: the `Log Manager` and `Storage` service.
 Initially, we considered a synchronous approach between the in-memory database and storage.
-However, after analyzing the API requirements for P3, we decided to implement a log-based approach.
-This design decision also allowed us to make the storage service asynchronous while maintaining data durability through logs.
+However, after analyzing the requirements for P3, we decided to implement a log-based approach.
+This design decision also allowed us to make the storage service asynchronous while maintaining data durability.

 #### 1.1.1 Storage Architecture

-The storage layer is positioned at the bottom of our processing stack, working in conjunction with the in-memory database.
+The storage layer is positioned at the bottom of our processing stack, working with the in-memory database (by accepting storage request).

 #### 1.1.2 Normal Operation Flow
    - Client sends a request through the Gateway
-   - Executor processes the request and manages necessary operations
+   - Executor processes the request and grant necessary locks
-   - For write operations (PUT, SWAP, DELETE), the request is sent to the Log Manager
+   - For write requests (PUT, SWAP, DELETE), the request is sent to the Log Manager
-   - Log Manager synchronously persists these operations to disk
+   - Log Manager synchronously persists these logs to disk
-   - After logging, the operation is forwarded to the in-memory database for immediate application
+   - After logging, the request is forwarded to the in-memory database
-   - In-memory database asynchronously sends write operations to the Storage service
+   - In-memory database response back, also asynchronously sends storage messages to the Storage service
-   - Storage collects these operations in batches for efficiency
+   - Storage collects these messages in batches
    - Batch writing to disk occurs when either:
      - A configured timeout period is reached, or
      - A specified batch size threshold is met